 A person served is considered "missing" if the person's housemate or support staff cannot locate him or her and there is reason to think that the person may be lost or in danger.
-A report is not required for people who live with unpaid caregivers or housemates (such as natural family), unless the caregiver or family requests assistance in locating the person or the person has been identified as missing by law enforcement.
+The person is not considered missing if s/he is functioning within the supervision requirements of his/her ISA.
+A CIR is not required for people who live with unpaid caregivers or housemates (such as natural family), unless the caregiver or family requests assistance in locating the person or the person has been identified as missing by law enforcement, or the person is missing while receiving DAIL services.